MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/automate-event-driven-retention.md

   - Admin creates product folders in the Document set such as Product 1, Product 2, and so on.

-  - Admin adds product files such as Manufacturing Specifications, Product Pricing, Product licensing to each product folder
+  - Admin adds product files such as Manufacturing Specifications, Product Pricing, Product licensing to each product folder.

-  - Admin assigns Asset Id to each product folder.
+  - Admin assigns Asset ID to each product folder.

-  - SCC Admin logs into the Security & Compliance Center
+  - SCC Admin logs into the Security & Compliance Center.

   - SCC Admin creates employee-related events types such as “Start of Product Manufacturing”, “End of Product Manufacturing” events.

   - SCC Admin creates “End of Product Manufacturing” label.

-  - This “ End of Product Manufacturing” label is published and applied manually or automatically to the product files in SharePoint
+  - This “ End of Product Manufacturing” label is published and applied manually or automatically to the product files in SharePoint.

-  - ERP Systems can work with Microsoft Flow or similar applications to run periodically to manage product files
+  - ERP Systems can work with Microsoft Flow or similar applications to run periodically to manage product files.

   - If the manufacturing of a product ends, Microsoft Flow will trigger the M365 Event Based Retention REST API that will begin the retention clock on the specific product’s files.